How to create VIVIDUS automated tests with the help of AI

 • Search functionality verification.

-Example 4.
-Prompt with general Web testing scenarios (scenarios list generated by AI):
+Example 3.
+Or combine the skill configured earlier with general web testing scenarios (scenarios list generated by AI):

 Open `https://example.com/` page and write test automation scenarios demonstrating Vividus tool capabilities for web application testing.